stormpath/stormpath.github.io/source/guides/securing-your-api/index.markdown

                 HashSet<String> returnedScopes = new HashSet<String>();
                 Account account = result.getAccount();

-                //For each requested scope, figure out if we the account can for(String scope: requestedScopes){
+                //For each requested scope, figure out if we the account can is allowed the scope.
+This is up to the API to return the correct scopes

+                for(String scope: requestedScopes){
                   if(allowScopeForAccount(account, scope)){
                     returnedScopes.add(scope);